AdaCore/cuda/doc/installation.rst

 the cross ARM installation if you need to target cross ARM Linux instead.

-Prior to running GNAT for CUDA, you need to have the NVIDIA environment in your PATH, and in particular ptxas.
+Prior to running GNAT for CUDA, you need to have the CUDA Toolkit in your PATH, and in particular ptxas.
 You can check that by running:

 .. code-block:: shell